summonersRift/summonersrift.github.io/_posts/2018-07-11-LLVM-for-advanced-grad-students.markdown

 ---

 <p class="intro">Advanced LLVM for grad students.
 LLVM is a machine independent intermediate representation of an application source.
 Program compilers works in passes.
 We can design very advanced passes using LLVM.
 LLVM is very popular for performing optimizations.
-There aren't enough examples in the open web if you want to do advanced optimization.
-Start here—</a>
+There aren't enough examples in the open web if you want to do advanced optimization. <br>

-A good place to start--
-1. <a href="https://github.com/abenkhadra/llvm-pass-tutorial">Github Skeleton LLVM pass source code </a>
-1. <a href="https://www.cs.cornell.edu/~asampson/blog/llvm.html">Adrian Sampson's LLVM resource</a>

 <b>REMEMBER—</b> use the LLVM <i>doxygen</i> refernces if thigs get compilcated.
 There are issues with LLVM versions as well.
 Make sure youa have same version of LLVM, Clang and llc and other tools.
-If you are on ubuntu search with <b> sudo apt-cache search llvm | grep 6</b>, then install llvm-6.0 and such.
+Useful links—</p>
+1. <a href="https://github.com/abenkhadra/llvm-pass-tutorial">Github Skeleton LLVM pass source code </a>
+1. <a href="https://www.cs.cornell.edu/~asampson/blog/llvm.html">Adrian Sampson's LLVM resource</a>

 {% highlight bash %}
-#install LLVM, Clang, linker and libraries
+#ubuntu: install LLVM, Clang, linker and libraries
-sudo apt-get install clang-6.0 libclang-6.0-dev libclang-common-6.0-dev libclang1-6.0 clang-tools-6.0 clang-6.0-examples
+sudo apt-cache search llvm | grep 6 sudo apt-get install clang-6.0 libclang-6.0-dev libclang-common-6.0-dev libclang1-6.0 clang-tools-6.0 clang-6.0-examples
 sudo apt-get install llvm-6.0 llvm-6.0-dev lld-6.0 llvm-6.0-tools lldb-6.0 liblldb-6.0 libfuzzer-6.0-dev